Claymont station

-Claymont station is a station along the SEPTA Wilmington/Newark Line and Amtrak's Northeast Corridor in Claymont, Delaware; Amtrak services do not stop here and the station is only served by SEPTA.
-This station is the first stop in Delaware, continuing towards Wilmington and Newark.
-It is located at Myrtle & Marion Avenues and includes a 509 space parking lot.
-The line offers southbound service to Wilmington and Newark, Delaware and northbound service to Philadelphia.
-The south end of the station contains a long pedestrian bridge that crosses over Interstate 495 to Governor Printz Boulevard.
+Claymont station (also known as Claymont Transportation Center and Harris B. McDowell III Transportation Center) is a station on the Northeast Corridor in Claymont, Delaware.
+Claymont has two high-level side platforms with a pedestrian bridge over the tracks.
+It is served by SEPTA Wilmington/Newark Line local service; Amtrak intercity services bypass the station via the inner tracks.
+The station is the northernmost stop in Delaware, continuing towards Wilmington and Newark.
+It has a parking garage with 464 spaces and an outdoor parking lot with 343 spaces.

 History

 Claymont station was originally built by the Pennsylvania Railroad as a commuter rail stop between Philadelphia and Wilmington.
 Service passed on to the Penn Central Railroad in 1968 and Conrail in 1976.
 The former depot, built by the Pennsylvania Railroad, burned down on July 25, 1981.
 When SEPTA took over service from Conrail on January 1, 1983, Claymont station was closed as service in Delaware was eliminated.
-Claymont station reopened to SEPTA service in 1991, with retrofitted bus shelters constructed at the station.
+Claymont station reopened to SEPTA service on October 29, 1990, with retrofitted bus shelters constructed at the station.

-Future

-The current Claymont station is slated to be replaced with the Claymont Regional Transportation Center.
-The new station will be located 1/2 mi north of the current station at the former site of Evraz Claymont Steel, which is being redeveloped into a mixed-use office, commercial, and light industrial development, and will have connections to area roads, public transportation, and pedestrian and bicycle facilities.
+The former Claymont station at Myrtle and Marion avenues was replaced with the Claymont Regional Transportation Center.
+The new station is located 1/2 mi north of the former station at the former site of Evraz Claymont Steel, which is being redeveloped into a mixed-use office, commercial, and light industrial development, and will have connections to area roads, public transportation, and pedestrian and bicycle facilities.
 Plans for the new station date back to 2005.
 On July 29, 2016, the Claymont Regional Transportation Center received a $10 million Transportation Investment Generating Economic Recovery (TIGER) grant from the U.S. Department of Transportation.
-The new station is projected to cost $71 million.
-Construction on the Claymont Regional Transportation Center began in spring 2019 with completion expected in fall 2023.

-Station layout

-Claymont has two low-level side platforms with walkways connecting passengers to the inner tracks.
-Amtrak's Northeast Corridor lines bypass the station via the inner tracks.
+Construction on the Claymont Regional Transportation Center began in spring 2019.
+The new station cost $90 million to build.
+The Claymont Regional Transportation Center, which was dedicated in honor of former State Senator Harris McDowell III in 2022, features two high-level side platforms with a pedestrian bridge over the tracks, a parking garage with 464 spaces, an outdoor parking lot with 343 spaces, and electric vehicle charging stations.
+A ribbon-cutting ceremony for the new station was held on November 27, 2023, with transportation officials, the state's congressional delegation, and station namesake Harris McDowell III in attendance.
+The Claymont Regional Transportation Center opened for train and bus service on December 4, 2023.